nikos230/big-data-2026/README.md

 ## How to run Queries 1, 2 and 3
 To run each query youy must specify the minimum paths needed for each script.
+Arguments like "--base-path", "--output" and "--master" are not needed for the script to run either locally nor in the cluster server.
+But arguments like "--crimes-path" which is in "Q1_DF_with_UDF.py" are needed, that means paths that are related to data.
 Below are some examples.

 Execution of Query 1 without UDF (parquet)
 ```